hdothself/hdothself.github.io/hero_facts.md

 ---
 layout: page
-title: "Hero Choosing"
+title: "Hero Facts"
-permalink: /hero-choosing
+permalink: /hero-facts
 ---
 ## Fantasy Races
 Creating a new character involves understanding the traits they share with you and the traits they don't.